 Utilizing primarily offshore and near-shore markets is a central tenet of our service delivery strategy.
-Since 92% of our revenue in 2022 was delivered from non-voice, digital channels or omni-channel services, we are particularly well positioned to leverage an off-shore/near-shore model.
-As of December 31, 2022, we provided our services through a network of 27 locations in 13 countries, including one country where operations are expected to start in 2023, and had Headcount of approximately 49,500 people worldwide.
-The Philippines is our largest off-shore market with approximately 31,800 people, or 64% of total Headcount.
+Since 88% of our revenue in 2023 was delivered from non-voice, digital channels or omni-channel services, we are particularly well positioned to leverage an off-shore/near-shore model.
+The Philippines is our largest off-shore market with approximately 30,400 people, or 63%, of Headcount of approximately 48,200 people worldwide.
+We plan to continue expanding our geographic footprint to drive growth, which may include evaluating M&A opportunities.
+New geographies mean new languages and/or capabilities to offer to our clients and increasing opportunities to win new business, including clients headquartered in the new countries into which we have expanded.
+We have grown from 23 sites in 10 countries in 2021 to 28 locations in 12 countries in 2023.

-In addition to our on-site operations, we utilize an internally developed cloud-based operating model, Cirrus, which is customized to each of our geographies and enables our employees to deliver services remotely on behalf of our clients.
-With hybrid working becoming more common, our Cirrus strategy follows our client needs with some clients deciding to work 100% remotely and other clients utilizing a hybrid model.
-At TaskUs we have a tethered or hub and spoke model with sites where we can bring employees for orientation, training and team activities, but allows them to work from home predominantly.
-This allows TaskUs to tap into a wider talent pool.
-As of December 31, 2022, more than 50% of our teammates were working 100% remotely or utilizing a hybrid model.
+Remote/Hybrid: We utilize an internally developed cloud-based operating model, Cirrus, which enables our employees to deliver services remotely.
+Our Cirrus strategy follows our client needs with some clients deciding to work 100% remotely and other clients utilizing a hybrid model.
+We have dedicated leadership in each geography to support our Cirrus model that allows employees to work from home predominantly, with sites for orientation, training and team activities.
+As of December 31, 2023, more than 45% of our teammates were working 100% remotely or utilizing a hybrid model.